ultasun/miguel_mega_flask/README.md

 For unit testing and development purposes, it may be appropriate to disable *Elasticsearch*.
 In order to do this, disable one of the environment variables in the `.env` file.
 If `config.py` detects that any of the three related environment variables are disabled (`None`) then *Microblog* will disable *Elasticsearch*.

 # Credits
 Again, this is Miguel's Mega Flask Tutorial.
-Some variation between [his original demonstrations](https://github.com/miguelgrinberg/microblog) and my following-along will be found.
+Some variation between [his original demonstrations](https://github.com/miguelgrinberg/microblog) and my following-along will be found -- in particular the exact usability of environment variables defined in `.env` (and `.env.example`).

 The `LICENSE` file included in this repository is an exact copy of the one [Miguel had distributed here](https://raw.githubusercontent.com/miguelgrinberg/microblog/v0.13/LICENSE).

 The effort found in [`app/translate.py`](https://github.com/ultasun/miguel_mega_flask/blob/master/app/translate.py) is original, since Miguel did not cover how to utilize the *LibreTranslate* service.

+The effort found in this `README.md` is also original and unique to this repository.

 Thank you for reading, and thank you Miguel for creating the [fine tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).